Dan-Q/css-spa-blog-engine/README.md

 The skeletal stylesheet is in `source/stylesheets/blog.css`, and you'll probably want to expand that too.

 There's nothing to stop you adding Javascript too, if that's your jam.

+## Deploying to GitHub Pages

+`.github/workflows/deploy.yml` contains a fully-functional deployment tool for GitHub Pages.
+Simply fork this repository, enable Pages from the
+Settings, and push any change to the `main` branch and you'll trigger a redeploy.
+From now on, any change you commit will be propogated to your site promptly.

+Note that using Actions to feed your GitHub Pages in this way is only free if your repository is set to Public, which somewhat undermines the ability to use future-dated posts as drafts (they can still be found via the repo!).
+Also, if you're using future-dated posts for scheduling, you might like to amend the workflow so it runs on a schedule, too.
+[Here's an example](https://github.com/Dan-Q/abnib-birthdays/blob/main/.github/workflows/deploy.yaml).